ashesh-0/Disentangle/README.md

 Another issue is that for Vampprior, the KL divergence is getting negative. which is slightly disturbing.
 Another issue is that in the code, we do clipping of the logvar of q_params and p_params. however, we still go on using the p_params and q_params.
-Ideally, we should not use q_params and p_params, but instead work with the mu and the sigma as it is clipped.
+Ideally, we should not use q_params and p_params, but instead work with the mu and the sigma as it is clipped. => fixed it.

+tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/5: just one input for the vampprior.